krivenko/ezARPACK/doc/guide/asymmetric.rst

    In advanced usage scenarios, the implicit restarting procedure can be customized via an extra argument of ``solver``'s call operator.
-   See :ref:`restarting` for more details.
+   See ':ref:`restarting`' for more details.

    .. code:: cpp